Lobethal-Lutheran-School/LLS-STEM-Runner/sprite_tools/README.md

 ./spriteview

-to see the sprite rotated 90 degrees CCW in ASCII
+to see the sprite rotated 90 degrees CCW in ASCII, along with existing sprites in sprites_test.h

 Background: